4d/docs/website/translated_docs/fr/Concepts/operators.md

 Le langage 4D prend en charge les opérateurs **binaires** et **ternaires** :

-- les opérateurs binaires opèrent sur deux cibles (comme 2 + 3) et apparaissent entre leurs deux cibles.
+- binary operators operate on two targets (such as `2 + 3`) and appear in between their two targets.
 - les opérateurs ternaires opèrent sur trois cibles.
 Comme le C, 4D ne possède qu'un seul opérateur ternaire, [l'opérateur conditionnel ternaire](#ternary-operator) (`a ? b : c`).

 Les valeurs que les opérateurs affectent sont des opérandes.
-Dans l'expression 1 + 2, le symbole + est un opérateur binaire et ses deux opérandes sont les valeurs 1 et 2.
+In the expression `1 + 2`, the + symbol is a binary operator and its two operands are the values 1 and 2.